idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/LatinHypercubeSampler.md

 ## Example Input File Syntax

-The following input file creates a Latin hypercube sample for two distributions, where the supplied uniform distribution is sampled with six bins with probabilities between 0 and 1.
-The normal distribution is sampled with seven bins with probabilities between 0.001 and 0.999.
+The following input file creates a Latin hypercube sample from two uniform distributions with 10 samples of each distribution.

 !listing latin_hypercube.i block=Distributions Samplers